16 Aug 2017

 - Increasing awareness of the importance of health and fitness has led to the growing popularity of indoor exercises, such as yoga, Pilates, kick boxing, aqua fitness, Latin dance and even climbing walls.
 This has seen demand emerge for a number of new product lines, including skidless yoga mats, rubber bands, barbells, hip scarves and finger cymbals.
 There has also been an increase in the number of children participating in sports classes.
 Long a traditionally male domain, the sporting goods sector now also caters to women and children.

 - Hong Kong companies export a diverse range of sporting goods.
 The major categories here include sports equipment and accessories, sports apparel and sports footwear.
-In January-November 2016, the US and the EU were Hong Kong’s largest export markets with a share of 28.3% and 24.1%, respectively.
+In January-May 2017, the US and the EU were Hong Kong’s largest export markets with a share of 26.0% and 25.2%, respectively.

 - Many of Hong Kong’s sporting goods are exported under OEM/ODM arrangements with overseas manufacturers and brand owners.
-Hong Kong’s leading OEM/ODM manufacturers in this sector include Yue Yuen, Win Hanverky Holdings Ltd, Symphony Holdings, Sino Golf Holdings and Stallion Sports Ltd.
+Hong Kong’s leading OEM/ODM manufacturers in this sector include Yue Yuen, Win Hanverky Holdings Ltd, Symphony Holdings, Sino Golf Holdings, Taikoo Sportswear Ltd and Stallion Sports Ltd.

 Hong Kong is one of the world’s leading suppliers of sporting goods.
 Although they have largely relocated their production bases to the Chinese mainland, Hong Kong’s sports apparel manufacturers still receive strong support from a number of ancillary industries.
 Sportswear production benefits greatly from the strong presence of the clothing industry in Hong Kong.
 Indeed, the production of sports gear is well served through a widely-available variety of quality threads, fabrics, zippers, labels and other components, all at reasonable prices.
 This easy sourcing of materials and components adds a truly competitive edge to Hong Kong’s sports goods sector.

-The majority of Hong Kong sporting goods are exported under OEM/ODM arrangements with overseas manufacturers and brand owners, notably Reebok, Nike, Adidas, Umbro, Timberland and Quiksilver.
+The majority of Hong Kong sporting goods are exported under OEM/ODM arrangements with overseas manufacturers and brand owners, notably Reebok, Puma, Fila, Nike, Adidas, Umbro, Timberland and Quiksilver.
 Only a few Hong Kong manufacturers have looked to develop their own brands, a move backed up with R&D undertakings.
-Notable examples, though, include Neil Pryde (windsurfing sails), Super-X (sportswear) and Nikko (camping gear and accessories).
+Notable examples, though, include Neil Pryde (windsurfing sails), Super-X (sportswear), Re:echo (outdoor gear and clothing) and Nikko (camping gear and accessories).
 Several Hong Kong companies act as agents/distributors for foreign sportsgear/sportswear companies, often sponsoring local sports teams as part of their promotional activities.

 Performance of Hong Kong’s Exports of Sporting Goods